Appearance

 - Appropriate point size - Visible but not overwhelming

-- Adjust image brightness/contrast - Professional appearance
+- Tune contrast limits - Professional appearance

 Troubleshooting